revaturelabs/interviewquestions/Python/Python-Datatypes/Tuple.md

 ## Tuple

 1.What is a Tuple?
-How tuple different from list in python?
+How tuple is different from list in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>
  <blockquote>

-- `Tuple` is a immutable datatype in python which is used to store elements separated by comma inside parentheses ().
-To create an empty `tuple` we can use `()` in python.
+- `Tuple` is an immutable datatype in python which is used to store elements and is separated by comma inside parentheses ().
+To create an empty `tuple`, we can use `()` in python.

 **Example**: